The 21st Century Classroom: Technology in Schools

 Students today are increasingly visual-spatial learners, confident and capable of reaping the benefits inherent in multimedia.
 Video is clearly an effective tool that can have a powerful impact on student retention of information and on student engagement.

-If you or students you know would like to try out video learning, we’ve got a 7-day free trial at StudyPug!
+If you or students you know would like to try out video learning, check out StudyPug!
 See if implementing online learning to supplement regular classes brings a benefit to your classroom.

 Like the article?
 Share it with a friend.